mrismanaziz/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## To the guy who invented zero... thanks for nothing.